 Please note that all awards are dependent on annual submission of CoS RSCA Metric data each year.

 What is the Selection Process?

-In the CoS, the Dean will make award recommendations to the Office of the Provost and the Office of Research based on an evaluation of the CoS RSCA Metric, which measures past productivity, and the Scholarly Agenda, which is a forward-looking document.
+In the CoS, the Dean will make award recommendations to the Office of Research based on an evaluation of the CoS RSCA Metric, which measures past productivity, and the Scholarly Agenda, which is a forward-looking document.
 The weighting of these two factors will differ for probationary and tenured faculty: for probationary faculty, the recommendation will be based 80% on the Scholarly Agenda and 20% on the average RSCA metric score (up to 5-year), whereas for tenured faculty the recommendations will be based 80% on the 5-year average RSCA metric score and 20% on the Scholarly Agenda.
-Final notice of award will likely be announced no later than May 15, 2020.
+Final notice of award will be announced no later than May 21, 2021.